dennisdevio/milestone-project-2/README.md

 - Responsive Design across all device sizes, including a hamburger menu button on smaller screens.
 - A map that shows local weather information for the locaction you click on.
 - Additional weather data that is presented below the map when clicked.
-- A favicon that can be used as an app icon on mobile devices.
-Take a look here.
+- A favicon that can be used as an app icon on mobile devices for convenience and a more professional impression.

 #### Features Left to Implement

+Due to time constrains I was not able to implement all the features I ideally wanted to implement.
-The following features will be implemented on a future release
+The following features will therefore be implemented on a future release:

 - A searchbox where the user can input their location of choice, either a country or a city, to get the weather information that way in addition to clicking the map.
 - A contact form with the option to send an e-mail to the weather service.